 The ability to create and control fire was a big moment in human history.
 Building a campfire and using it to cook allowed mankind to survive in colder climates, protect themselves against predators, and consume different foods.
-Today, campfires are still essential to our survival in the outdoors.
-And boy do we love them.
+Today, making a fire is still essential to our survival in the outdoors.
+And boy do we love gathering around a campfire.

-In this guide, we’ll teach you how to build a campfire, including what type of wood to use, what structures to build, how to ignite the fire, how to keep the fire burning, and how to stay safe.
+In this guide, we’ll teach you how to make a fire, including what type of wood to use, what structures to build, how to ignite the fire, how to keep the fire burning, and how to stay safe.
 PLUS, expert campers weigh in with their top tips on how to build a campfire.

 Always check if campfires are permitted.
 Whether or not you know how to build a campfire, you should already know that they can spark uncontrolled fires and cause devastation.
 Some campgrounds or parks do not permit campfires at all, or forbid them during the dry season.
 It takes just one ember to cause a forest fire, so never build them if there’s a fire ban.
 Check with the local ranger station, camp host, or a park visitor center for information on fire bans and fire safety.